TnTech-ECE/S25_Team4_MyCapstoneProject/ProjectProposal.md

 - Accurate Data Acquisition: The system will provide precise, real-time measurements of environmental conditions, ensuring optimal monitoring of plant growth factors.
 - Visual Growth Monitoring: A visual feed will allow users to track plant development over time, enabling better analysis and decision-making.
-- The system will present data in an easy-to-understand format, ensuring that general users can interpret and utilize the information effectively.
+- User-Friendly Data Access: The system will present data in an easy-to-understand format, ensuring that general users can interpret and utilize the information effectively.
+- Functionality of Sensors: The ideal CO2 Sensor creates heat, which in turn would interfere with the temperature measurements.
+However, this can be avoided by placing the CO2 above the other sensors.

 By integrating these features, the project will improve greenhouse management efficiency and support data-driven decision-making for plant growth optimization.